-The Scattered Site Transitional Apartment Program (SSTAP): SSTAP is a transitional housing program for families made homeless due to domestic violence.
-Referrals for SSTAP are made through the domestic violence specialists at DSS and the DTA, as well as local battered women's programs.
+- The Scattered Site Transitional Apartment Program (SSTAP): SSTAP is a transitional housing program for families made homeless due to domestic violence.
+Referrals for SSTAP are made through the domestic violence specialists at DCF and the DTA, as well as local battered women's programs.
 The availability of SSTAP is very limited and there is a high likelihood of relocation.
 The majority of families referred to SSTAP come from domestic violence shelters.

-Applications: The first step in accessing these programs is to call the domestic violence hotline, battered women's programs, or the domestic violence specialists at your local DSS or DTA offices.
+Applications: The first step in accessing these programs is to call the domestic violence hotline, battered women's programs, or the domestic violence specialists at your local DCF or DTA offices.
 They can discuss options with you.
 If you need further assistance from DHCD, please call 617.573.1209.

 Domestic Violence Hotline: 1-877-785-2020

 Department of Transitional Assistance Hotline: 1-800-445-6604

 Department of Children and Families Domestic Violence Unit: 617-748-2333 or access their web site.

 There are a variety of programs available to help low or moderate income people purchase a home.
 Most programs are limited to first time home buyers.